Gulshan Kumar: Death

-Gulshan Kumar Dua died in a shooting outside the Jeeteshwar Mahadev Mandir, a Hindu mandir dedicated to Lord Shiva of which he attended daily in Jeet Nagar, Andheri West suburb of Mumbai, on 12 August 1997.
+Gulshan Kumar died in a shooting outside the Jiteshwar Mahadev Mandir, a Hindu temple dedicated to Lord Shiva of which he attended daily in Jeet Nagar, Andheri West suburb of Mumbai, on 12 August 1997.
 He was shot 16 times.

-On the day of the assassination, his bodyguard, provided by the Uttar Pradesh government, was sick.
+On the day of the assassination, his bodyguard, provided by the Government of Uttar Pradesh, was sick.
 Although he had received two threatening calls, on 5 and 8 August 1997, Kumar refused to pay the extortion money.
 The hired killers, including Rauf and Abdul Rashid, conducted reconnaissance for a month, but did not proceed because of the armed bodyguard.
-At 10.40 am, while returning from the temple, he was confronted by one of the assassins who said: "Bahut puja kar li, ab upar ja ke karna (you have done enough puja (prayer), now do it up there)."
+At 10:40, while returning from the temple, he was confronted by one of the assassins who said: "Bahut puja kar li, ab upar ja ke karna (you have prayed enough already, now do it up there)."
 Initially, Kumar survived and sought shelter in nearby huts, but residents shut their doors.
 His driver Suraj was shot in both legs as he tried to shelter Kumar.

 A Mumbai underworld organisation called D-Company is considered to have been responsible for this assassination.
 The police also accused film composer Nadeem Saifi of the music duo Nadeem-Shravan of having paid for the murder due to a personal dispute and fled the country after the murder.
 However, on 9 January 2001, Abdul Rauf Merchant (known as "Raja") confessed to being the murderer.
 On 29 April 2002, Sessions Judge M. L. Tahilyani sentenced Rauf to life imprisonment, stating that he was not imposing the death penalty because the prosecution had failed to prove that Rauf was a contract killer.
-The police alleged that Saifi paid Abu Salem, a known associate of Dawood Ibrahim, to assassinate Dua and assigned Rauf to the job, but it just so happened that Ibrahim and Abu Salem were already planning on murdering Dua as he had refused to pay protection money to D-Company as part of an extortion attempt.
-As per his family's wishes, Gulshan Kumar Dua was cremated in a shamshan (cremation ground) in Delhi.
+The police alleged that Saifi paid Abu Salem, a known associate of Dawood Ibrahim, to assassinate Kumar and assigned Rauf to the job, but it just so happened that Ibrahim and Abu Salem were already planning on murdering Kumar as he had refused to pay Rs 10 crore protection money to D-Company as part of an extortion attempt.
+As per his family's wishes, Gulshan Kumar was cremated in a shamshan (cremation ground) in Delhi.

 Abdul Rauf alias Daud Merchant was convicted in 2002 for the murder of Gulshan Kumar.
-He fled India after he was granted furlough by the Bombay high court in 2009.
+He fled India after he was granted furlough by the Bombay High Court in 2009.
 He was extradited from Bangladesh in 2016.
-He is currently in the high-security Arthur Road jail in Mumbai.
+He is currently lodged in the high-security Arthur Road Jail of Mumbai.